paulsengroup/2021-modle-paper-001-data-analysis/README.md

 - Nextflow v20.07.1 or newer
 - Apptainer/Singularity (tested with Singularity v3.7.2)
 - One or more NVIDIA GPUs (required to run MD simulations using OpenMM)
+- Caper and Croo (required to run the ENCODE TF ChIP-seq pipeline, tested with v2.2.2 and v0.6.0 respectively)

 ## Running workflows

-The `fetch_data.nf` and `preprocess_data.nf` workflows must be executed first (and in this order), as they are responsible for preparing data used by the other workflows.
+The `fetch_data.nf`, ENCODE `chip-seq-pipeline2` and `preprocess_data.nf` workflows must be executed first (and in this order), as they are responsible for preparing data used by the other workflows.

 Remaining workflows can be executed in any order.